-I have been making list after list for our online training club and our blogs of training games, recipes, enrichment ideas and all the weird and wonderful things you can do with your dog while we navigate our new isolated reality.
+I have been making list after list for our online training club (*update* the info from the club can be found here) and our blogs of training games, recipes, enrichment ideas and all the weird and wonderful things you can do with your dog while we navigate our new isolated reality.
 That wasn’t my plan for Spring as everything I have ready involves being out and about, being able to buy ingredients from shops and, you know, having the freedom to leave the house.

 Now, I know that we can still leave the house (for now, at a distance) but I also know that now is not the time to bombard you with information.

 I know this because dealing with and recovering from trauma is what we teach on our social projects.
 I know that at the moment most of us are in a state of shock and we’re frightened.
 While we’ll all deal with this in a different way, now is the time for me to put what we teach into practice.

 When we’re frightened our brain responds in a way that is designed to protect us.
 It sends chemicals around our body that prepare us to fight or run away (or run to the nearest shop and fight for toilet roll, we could be seeing the next evolution of the fight/flight response in our lifetime).
 Every time there’s a new announcement, a breaking news report or a new thought that pops into our mind about the health of our loved ones, how we’re going to pay the bills or what life will be like ‘after’ we get a surge of fight/flight chemicals.

 It has only been a matter of days for most of us in the UK and we’re exhausted.
 That’s ok; we’re coming down from the chemicals.
 There’ll be another hit of those chemicals coming; I have no doubt, so rest while you can.
 There’s no expectation, there’s no right or wrong way to deal with this and you’re doing the best you can.